Andriy Polyanytsya: Coaching career

+Chernihiv

-In August 2022 he was appointed assistant coach of FC Chernihiv.
-On 4 June 2025, he led the team as coach in the second leg of the Play-Offs against Skala Stryi at the Sokil Stadium.
+In August 2022 he was appointed assistant coach of Chernihiv.
+On 4 June 2025, he led the team as coach in the second leg of the play-offs against Skala Stryi at the Sokil Stadium.
+On 20 May 2026, he led the team during the 2026 Ukrainian Cup final against Dynamo Kyiv at the Arena Lviv in Lviv.
+On 24 August 2026, he was appointed interim head coach of FC Chernihiv, replacing Vasyl Baranov.